Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 That is, DYffusion forecasts 512 timesteps instead of 64 in total.
 This behavior can be achieved by either changing the sampling trajectory $$[i_n]_{n=0}^{N-1}$$ or by including additional output timesteps, $$J$$, for the refinement step of line 6 in Alg.
 2.
-In the video below, we choose to do the latter and find the resulting forecast to be visibly pleasing and temporally consistent with the ground truth.
+In the video below, we choose to do the latter and find the 5 sampled forecasts to be visibly pleasing and temporally consistent with the ground truth.

 [//]: # (Embed mp4 video)